 develop features independently.

-For more information, see Creating branches.
+For more information, see Adding development branches to your application.

 - As a best practice, you create a branch review to ensure that rules in your branches are